Is Flandrensis a real country?

 Which countries have established diplomatic ties with Flandrensis?

-Flandrensis has not sought to establish formal bilateral relations with any other state, and does not intend to do so.
-Our message is more important than our self-declared sovereignty.
+Flandrensis has not sought to establish formal bilateral relations with any other state.
+We consider our message more important than our self-declared sovereignty.
 But Flandrensis is worldwide active in the micronational community and since its foundation Flandrensis signed more than 200 treaties of friendship and mutual recognition with other micronations.
-As far as we know, we have the world record in micronational diplomacy.

 What kind of name is Flandrensis?